shpml/fundamentals/07_chapter/05_lesson.md

 ![Node.js Clone](../assets/chapter2/node_clone.png)

-By issuing the clone command, you're asking GitHub via the command line for a copy of your remote repo, and this copy or **clone** ends up in your working directory.
+By issuing the clone command, you're asking GitHub via the command line for a copy of your remote repo, and this copy, or **clone**, ends up in your working directory.

 > **HINT** If you're following along in Git Bash in Windows, the commands to copy and paste are a little different than the default Windows copy/paste commands.
 The command to copy is `control + insert`, and the command to paste is `shift + insert`.